-- The owner of a mixed office/residential development, in relation to a complex multi-million pound design liability claim, concerning cladding, M&E and micro-climate issues under JCT form
+- the owner of a mixed office/residential development, in relation to a complex multi-million pound design liability claim, concerning cladding, M&E and micro-climate issues under JCT form

-- In an international arbitration (under UNCITRAL Rules) defending a major contractor in relation to an oil and gas project in Africa
+- in an international arbitration (under UNCITRAL Rules) defending a major contractor in relation to an oil and gas project in Africa

-- A contractor against a purchaser in relation to anaerobic digestion plants under IChemE Red Book and IChemE Yellow Book.
+- a contractor against a purchaser in relation to anaerobic digestion plants under IChemE Red Book and IChemE Yellow Book.
 Issues concerned performance, delay and completion of the respective plants

 - a developer under a JCT contract in relation fire compartmentation, roof, cladding defects and a potential class action from tenants

 - an international contractor in relation to the design and construction of student accommodation at a university, issues included EOTs, LADs and variations

 - insurers and their insureds defending various professional negligence claims against project managers, such as the project management practice for a new shopping centre and a project manager for a high specification residential development

 - insurers in relation to various coverage matters, for example surveyor negligence concerning a series of valuations

 - in relation to numerous adjudications, including acting for a contractor against a developer in the TCC (Trident Maintain Limited v Falcon Investment Limited HT-2016-00023) successfully enforcing an adjudicator’s decision